tiwarylab/RAVE/README.md

 Some important parameters include:

 -system_name : the name of system.
 Input trajectories files are named as: system_name_<traj_index>, where <traj_index> is the index of a trajectory starts from 0.

 -n_trajs: the number of trajectories

 -bias: whether the trajectories are from biased MD.

 -time_delay: predictive time delay.

 -T: temperature in unit of Kelvin.

--op_dim: dimensionality of order parameters
+-op_dim: dimensionality of order parameters.

--rc_dim: dimensionality of reaction coordinates
+-rc_dim: dimensionality of reaction coordinates.

 -training_size: the number of data points for training.
 Training size should be smaller than the total number of available data points.

 -batch_size: number of data points in each batch.
 The total number of training data point n should be a multiple of batch_size.

 -epochs: number of epochs to train the model.
 A rule of thumb is training_size*epochs/batch_size should be around 10^5.

 By default, input trajectories are in the `input` directory and the output can be found in  `output` directory.
 Users should create these two directories before running the code.